ummealiza/Tokenzation/README.md

 # Tokenzation
-In this model I have tokenized a regular expression and find their unigrams,bigrams and trigrams .
+In this model I have tokenized a regular expression and find their unigrams,bigrams, trigrams and their POS ( Parts of Speech Tags) tags .